 Pneumonia Quality Data

 Pneumonia is a serious lung infection that causes difficulty breathing, fever, cough and fatigue.
 Community-acquired pneumonia (CAP) is the sixth most common cause of death in the United States.
 Every year, there are an estimated two to three million cases of CAP resulting in 500,000 hospitalizations and 45,000 deaths.
-This measure shows how often our medical center gave recommended treatments to their patients who had pneumonia during the fourth quarter of 2011.
+This measure shows how often our medical center gave recommended treatments to their patients who had pneumonia during the first quarter of 2013.